tommyjlong/app_rtsp_sip/README.md

 console => verbose(1),notice,warning,error
 /media/full.txt => debug,notice,warning,error,verbose,dtmf,fax
 ```
-The shared file `/media/` is accessible by Asterisk, so was chosen in this example as the location to store the log file (note: this file will grow over time, so eventually remove this custom config).
+The shared file `/media/` is accessible by Asterisk, so was chosen in this example as the location to store the log file.
+The log file itself is named `full.txt` (note: this file will grow over time, so eventually remove this custom config).

 2) Setting the Debug Level<br/>
   The Debugger logs have various levels from none (0) to high level (1) to deeper levels (much more than 1).
-To set these levels in the AddOn for app_rtsp_sip (and 0 levels for all others) execute this script in Home Assistant (note: you may have to modify the name of your Asterisk AddOn):
+To set these levels in the AddOn for app_rtsp_sip (and 0 levels for all others) execute this script in Home Assistant (note: the name of the Asterisk AddOn here is `b35499aa_asterisk`, but you may have to modify the name of your Asterisk AddOn):
 ```
 sequence:
   - action: hassio.addon_stdin